abhilashkakumanu1/booking-app/notes.md

 \_ => blank identifier

-package level variables => variables hared among multiple functions
+package level variables => variables shared among multiple functions

 package is a collection of go files

 You can't just do `go run main.go` when code is shared across files.
 You have to specify every file - `go run main.go helper.go`.
 Or you can also just specify the path to the package and it will run the `main func` - `go run .`

-capitalizing the function is going to export teh function - (reason why capital P in `fmt.Println`)
+capitalizing the function is going to export the function - (reason why capital P in `fmt.Println`)

 3 levels of variables => local, Package, Global (capital letter)